 Pembina is subject to regulation by the AER under the AER's liability management framework, including the Licensee Management Program, the Inventory Reduction Program, the Licensee Liability Rating Program and the Large Facility Liability Management Program.
 As of December 1, 2021, Directive 088 came into force and will replace the AER's current Licensee Liability Rating Program over time.
 Directive 088 institutes a wholistic assessment regime with several different regulatory tools not limited to the current use of security deposits.
-This wholistic regime currently applies to licence transfers and has implemented the Inventory Reduction Program.
+This wholistic regime currently applies to license transfers and has implemented the Inventory Reduction Program.
 Under the Inventory Reduction Program, which became effective on January 1, 2022, all licensees that have liability associated with inactive infrastructure are required to spend a specified amount each year on reclamation activities, or post equivalent security with the AER.

-Pembina is subject to regulation by the BCER under the new Permittee Capability Assessment program, which became effective on April 1, 2022.
+Pembina is subject to regulation by the BCER under the Permittee Capability Assessment program, which became effective on April 1, 2022.
 The Permittee Capability Assessment program is aligned with the intent of the AER's Directive 088 to assess licensees wholistically.
 It assesses the overall risk of the licensee by examining both financial health measures and deemed liabilities.
 Licensees are then required to provide security deposits or reduce their deemed liabilities such that their assessed risk under the Permittee Capability Assessment program is reduced to zero in a given year.
 Failure to do so may restrict the licensee's ability to transfer licenses or result in enforcement action by the BCER.
-Pursuant to the Energy Statutes Amendment Act, 2022 (British Columbia), the BCER will have broadened authority to impose liability for cleanup, restoration and management of oil and gas infrastructure sites on directors or officers of a current of former permittee, or on a "responsible person," which is broadly defined to include those holding a legal or beneficial interest in petroleum or natural gas rights, production or profits associated with the oil and gas activity at issue, among others.
-These changes introduced by the Energy Statutes Amendment Act, 2022 (British Columbia) will come into force by future regulation, the timing of which is uncertain.
+Pursuant to the Energy Statutes Amendment Act, 2022 (British Columbia), as proclaimed into force throughout 2023 and effective September 1, 2023, the BCER has broadened authority to impose liability for cleanup, restoration and management of oil and gas infrastructure sites on directors or officers of a current of former permittee, or on a "responsible person," which is broadly defined to include those holding a legal or beneficial interest in petroleum or natural gas rights, production or profits associated with the oil and gas activity at issue, among others.